U.S. rights groups, doctors sue to stop Georgia 'heartbeat' abortion ban

 The lawsuit names Georgia Governor Brian Kemp, Georgia Attorney General Christopher Carr, and other state government and medical officials as defendants.
 The lawsuit asks a judge to block the law from being enforced.

-Spokespersons for Kemp and Carr did not immediately respond to requests for comment.
+A spokeswoman for Carr, Katie Byrd, said by email that her office could not comment on pending litigation.
+A spokesman for Kemp did not immediately respond to a request for comment.

 A doctor who performs an abortion after an embryonic or fetal heartbeat is detected could be imprisoned for up to 10 years under Georgia’s new law.